Mapping Invasive Species Using Supervised Machine Learning and AVIRIS-NG#

 h

-Plot a quicklook image#
+Plot the quicklook image#

 # plot a single file geotif